ace-racer/ContextualRecommender/readme.md

 4. Please commit code only when there is a logical completion and add tests if applicable!

 ### Project components
-1. The data that is inside the data folder can be found [here] (https://nusu.sharepoint.com/:f:/r/sites/IW_ContextualReco2/Shared%20Documents/Data/Sample?csf=1&e=MbgWYn)
+1. The data that is inside the data folder can be found here: https://nusu.sharepoint.com/:f:/r/sites/IW_ContextualReco2/Shared%20Documents/Data/Sample?csf=1&e=MbgWYn
-2. Refer [here] (http://jupyter.readthedocs.io/en/latest/install.html) to understand the how to install Anaconda Python distribution and use Jupyter notebooks to execute the code
+2. Refer here: http://jupyter.readthedocs.io/en/latest/install.html to understand the how to install Anaconda Python distribution and use Jupyter notebooks to execute the code